 Born in Milan, holding dual Italian-Swiss citizenships, Oscar Bianchi completed degrees in composition, choir conducting and electronic music at the Giuseppe Verdi conservatory of Milan.
-He pursued studies in composition taking part in master programs such as at IRCAM – Centre Pompidou and with a doctoral degree at Columbia University in New York under the guidance of Tristan Murail.
+He pursued further studies in composition taking part in master programs such as at IRCAM - Centre Pompidou and with a doctoral degree at Columbia University in New York under the guidance of Tristan Murail.

 ''Vitality, pulsing rhythms, and virtuosity are the hallmarks of the music created by Bianchi, who reveals a sensible interest in new phrasings and new ornamentations, something to be expected from someone whose ears are finely attuned to the music from all corners of the globe.
 A vocal quality, even in his instrumental work, can strike us as a prominent feature of his music.
 Exuberant and intelligent, this vocal dimension plays with a refined art of accentuations in all its intermediate degrees.
 We know him now increasingly interested in cantata, opera and staged works: at its core, Bianchi's music continues to be guided by the challenge of dramaturgical and formal issues.
 The unexpected contrasts between voluble virtuosity and contemplative stasis are the driving force of his flair for dramatic gesture.
 His music is joyfully violent in breath and in song but may suddenly come to rest in prayer, via a specific harmony, as though struck by the noonday light'' (Jean-Luc Plouvier, Ictus Ensemble).